SheteUC/SheteUC/README.md

 - 🌱 I’m currently learning **Astro**

-- 👨‍💻 All of my projects are available at [atharvshete-portfolio.netlify.app](https://atharvshete-portfolio.netlify.app/)
+- 👨‍💻 All of my projects are available at [my portfolio](https://atharvshete-portfolio.netlify.app/)

 - 📫 How to reach me **atharvshete10@gmail.com**

-- 📄 Know about my experiences [https://www.linkedin.com/in/atharvshete/](https://www.linkedin.com/in/atharvshete/)
+- 📄 Know about my experiences at [my linkedin](https://www.linkedin.com/in/atharvshete/)

 - ⚡ Fun fact **I’m a foodie.
 I love cooking and exploring new restaurants.**